By Alex Bury, Organizational Development Consultant

 Alex Bury: Tell us a little about yourself.
 I hope you’ll include something about your amazing job.

 Rachel Donovan: I’m a civil engineer who really wanted to be an artist and illustrator of children’s books.
-Maybe I’ll still get to do that some day, but for right now I’m a bridge inspector for the Bay Area toll bridges.
+Maybe I’ll still get to do that some day, but for right now I’m a bridge inspector.

 If you look up, you might see me climbing or rappelling with my compadres.
 Besides work, I’m into sleeping, reading books, rock climbing, swing dancing, and going on urban hikes and bike rides.
 Plus, my sweetheart plays bass in a David Bowie cover band, and I’m his biggest groupie!